mercy1532/Phase-3-group-project/README.md

 ![image](https://github.com/ellahad/Phase-3-Project-/assets/145706145/bac914cc-725f-4d02-be80-679a97e184f7)
-# Analysisis for Predicting and preventing customer churn for SyriaTel company
+# Analysis for Predicting and preventing customer churn for SyriaTel company

 ## Objectives of the study
 -Build a machine learning model that predicts customer churn